wordofwarning/wordofwarning.org/hab/emergency/index.md

 Our fifteenth Emergency takes place on Saturday 4 October 2014 (12noon-11pm) at [Z-arts](http://www.z-arts.org/about-us/getting-here).
 To get a feel for it see 2013's [programme](/archive/2013-emergency) + [gallery](/galleries/2013-emergency).

+*Please note: the proposals deadline for Emergency 2014 has now passed.*

 **Emergency is:**
 >A free, public micro-festival + open submission platform;
 >An opportunity for artists to meet, show and peer-review work;